-Please phone or email me (contact details at the bottom of this page).
+Please phone or email me - contact details above.

-Raw honey has been neither heated nor filtered.
+Raw honey has been neither heat treated or blended.
 Unless you see the term raw on a honey label, you can assume that it's processed.
 Most honeys, including pure and natural ones, are treated to prevent fermentation and preserve it in a liquid state in order to keep it from crystallizing.
 These techniques make the product more appealing to consumers; shoppers generally prefer to pick up a bottle of clear, golden honey, because that's what we're used to.
 Advocates for eating raw honey believe those who choose conventional honey might be missing out on certain benefits:

 My name is Chris Knight and I am a beekeeper.
 Becoming a "beek" had been an ambition of mine for several years before I took early retirement then took the plunge and set up my own beehives in our garden in Sevington, Kent.
 The idea came from reading a newspaper article about the decline of honeybees in the UK.
 It also said that many people were now taking up beekeeping as a hobby.
 These new beekeepers came from all walks of life and did not necessarily have a large amount of land for their hobby.
 Luckily, we had quite a large garden with a fenced-off vegetable patch that was the perfect place for a beehive – far enough from the house and safe from our two dogs.